Kel Suu Lake

 Kel Suu was created by an earthquake and the landslide caused by it in the 1980s, that formed a natural dam over the Kurumduk River which is about 17 km long and changes in width from 800 m to as narrow of just few meters.
 (You need to cross this river to reach Kel Suu.)
-The river starts from Kel Suu from underground, meaning that the water sprouts out from an underground cave between the rocks on the lower side of the natural dam.
+The river from Kel Suu orginates from an underground passage, meaning that the water sprouts out from a cave or smaller openings between the rocks on the lower side of the natural dam.
 Kel Suu lake is also similar to the Merzbacher lake, meaning it can sometimes lose all its water as happened last time in the spring of 2019.
-By the autumn of the same year the lake was almost full again and in 2020 it did not get dry.
+By the autumn of the same year the lake was almost full again and in 2020 or 2021 it did not get dry.

 As quite often with alpine lakes the color of the lake can change drasticly according to the light that is reflecting from the surface of the lake.
 The light in Lake Tetiri is still something different as the high mountains around it often block the direct sunlight creating peculiar shades of lights and colors.

 When hiking or traveling horseback in Kel-Suu it is possible to see several species of birds and at least marmots running around to their underground holes.
 Locals also tell of wolves in the area but they are rarely seen.
 Maybe not fully wild, but there are the tangled haired yaks grazing in the Kel Suu area as well.